AbrahamAbiy/IMR/README.md

 Linear Regression

 First a dataset was obtained which detailed pneumonia risk factors in children for various years ranging from 1990-2017.
 For my purposes I only required data for 2017, so I removed all other years from the dataset.
-In addition, two datasets were joined to give a holistic view of child mortality for each country, which I useD as the target,  and the related risk factors i.e. features of my dataset.
+In addition, two datasets were joined to give a holistic view of child mortality for each country, which I used as the target,  and the related risk factors i.e. features of my dataset.

 Logistic Regression